- ianjarvis2000

 So leaving aside these abysmal American programmes, and one or two British examples, what is it with ghosts and clothing?

-Paranormal investigators are convinced of the existence of ‘stone tape’ ghosts, who haunt certain sites, almost as if the stone walls have absorbed tragic episodes from the past and are replaying them.
+Paranormal investigators are convinced of the existence of ‘stone tape’ ghosts, who haunt certain sites, almost as if the stone walls have absorbed tragic episodes from the past and are replaying them to the living.
 These apparitions perform the same motions in a sort of loop, like execution victims walking the passages of Hampton Court, or those famous Roman soldiers passing through the cellar of the Treasury House in York.
-These ghosts are clothed in period costume and, traditionally, spirits in older sightings seem to wear whatever they died in.
+These ghosts are clothed in period costume and, traditionally, spirits in older sightings seem to wear whatever outfit they died in.

 You hear old stories of Victorian brides waiting at the altar who discover their husbands have been murdered by a jealous suitor.
 They run from the church in hysterics and throw themselves into a river.
 Whenever these dead girls are seen after that, it’s invariably in their wedding dress.